Skatterbrainz/cmhealth/README.md

 the "reserve" folder.
 This module is intended to be invoked on the Primary or CAS server using an account which has full administrator rights to the host server, ConfigMgr, and SQL environments.

+The purpose of this module is not to generate documentation, although you can easily send the output to any document type you desire (or database, REST API, Log Analytics, carrier pidgeon, or two cans connected with a string).
+The purpose of this is to output the test results to the PowerShell pipeline to enable automation to be triggered.
+Send an email, output to a log/database/whatever, invoke an automation job (Azure Automation, Azure Function, Power Automate, etc.).

+You can invoke this module from an Azure Automation runbook against on-prem servers using a hybrid worker.
+If you want more information on this, let me know.

 ## Adding Your Own Tests

 To add more tests, copy the "Test-Example.ps1" script to an appropriate name under the "Tests" folder.